- Joyce Brite retired from the Unit after 26 years as support staff.

 - Dr. Christopher S. Guy and Dr. Jack F. Cully, Jr. were hired as Assistant Leader-Fisheries and Assistant Leader-Wildlife, respectively.

-- Dr. Philip S. Gipson was selected as the Unit Leader in May.
+- Dr. Philip S. Gipson was selected as the Unit Leader.

 - Dr. Michael R. Vaughan of the Virginia Cooperative Fish and Wildlife Research Unit was assigned to the Kansas Unit as Acting Unit Leader for a six-week period.

-- The Kansas Unit opened in October at Manhattan.
+- The Kansas Unit opened at Kansas State University in Manhattan in October.
 Dr. Timothy R. Modde was appointed as the first Unit Leader.
+Joyce Brite joined the Unit as support staff.

 - Congress gave statutory recognition to the Cooperative Research Unit program by enactment of Public Law 86-686.